Bootcamp-Team-31/LinguAI/README.md

 - **Sprint Retrospective:**
   - We have decided that we should be working in duos and constantly share our progress with each other.
   - Daily meetings are decided to be held at night.
-  - Personal task sharing is encouraged.
+  - Personal task sharing is encouraged if the member sees fit.

 ---